 Jennifer J. Jackiw (Summer 2001, CISAC and PGA/BISO; DELS/BCST) has served in many roles, most recently as Science & Innovation Officer at the British Consulate-General Chicago.
 She has also performed science and technology outreach with University of Illinois Extension and been a professor at John Jay College of Criminal Justice in New York City.
 Jennifer earned a position at the NAS first as a postdoctoral fellow and then as a Staff Officer with the Board on Chemical Sciences and Technology after her Mirzayan Fellowship.
 She recieved her Ph.D. in chemistry at The Pennsylvania State University and earned a B.S. in chemistry and economics at the University of Richmond.
 She enjoys traveling and has spent a year in Berlin, Germany, where she completed portions of her thesis research on nanoscale structures and properties at the Fritz Haber Institute of the Max Planck Society.
 As a Mirzayan Fellow, Jennifer worked with BCST and the with the Committee on International Security and Arms Control within the Policy and Global Affairs Division.
 If you wish to get in touch with Jennifer, please contact the Mirzayan Fellowship Program office.
 (Updated 9/2010)

-Dina Kampmeyer (Summer 2001, DEPS/SSB and BB) received her master's degree from American University in International Affairs, specializing in science and space policy.
+Dina Kampmeyer (Summer 2001, DEPS/SSB and BB) received her master's degree from American University in international affairs, specializing in science and space policy.
 She also has a bachelor's degree in political science from the University of California, Irvine.
 After pursuing a career in public policy, including stints at NASA and the U.S. Department of State, Dina moved home to California in 2003 to pursue her dream of working in Hollywood.
-She is currently employed as the Manager of Foreign Royalties at Screen Actors Guild in Los Angeles.
+She is currently employed as a senior analyst at Warner Brothers.
 Contact via email.
-(Updated 10/2011)
+(Updated 2/2016)

 Melissa Marino (Summer 2001, NAS/ONPI) is an editor/science writer in the news and communications office at Vanderbilt University Medical Center.
 She serves as the editor of Momentum, the biannual magazine of the Vanderbilt-Ingram Cancer Center, manages news content for the Cancer Center's Web site, and writes cancer-related news for other Vanderbilt University publications.
 Marino earned both a bachelor of science degree in medical technology in 1996 and a PhD in biomedical science in 2003 from the University of South Carolina.
 During her Mirzayan Fellowship at the National Academies, Marino worked in the Office of News & Public Information, where she wrote and edited news items for the NAS news web page and contributed to the weekly news tip sheet for the journal Proceedings of the National Academy of Sciences (PNAS).
 After her Fellowship, she served as a freelance science writer for PNAS, writing items for the media tip sheet, contributing article highlights for the "In This Issue" section of the journal, and composing biographies of new Academy members.
 Link to Melissa's on-line article "A Misfit Scientist Goes to Washington" in Science's Next Wave (November 2, 2001) describing her Mirzayan Fellowship experience.
 Contact via email.
 (Updated 8/2010)